TheFifthRider/simply-roleplaying-webapp/docs/character/skills.md

 ### Forgetting a Skill

 Sometimes a skill might not work out for your character.
 Maybe it was too specific, just isn't very useful in the long term, or your character has had a shift in priorities such that the skill no longer makes sense for them.
-In that case, you can always choose to forget.
+In that case, you can always choose to **forget**.
+During any period of [downtime](/basics/downtime#forgetting-a-skill), you may decrease the die level of one of your skills to reclaim one point of potential, representing your character losing interest in or forgetting about that skill in preparation to learn something new.

 <br/>

 ## Building a Background

-Once a character has mastered five related skills, they can combine them together to form a **background** that summarizes the common ground between those five skills.
+Once a character has mastered five related skills, they can take a few hours of [downtime](/basics/downtime#creating-a-background) to reflect and combine them together to form a **background** that summarizes the common ground between those five skills.
 Backgrounds can be added to skill checks like a skill and always add 1d12 to the skill check.

 > A character had mastered Acrobatics, Dexterity, Lockpicking, Sneaking, and Traps, it would make sense for them to be able to combine them together into a background called _Thief_, since all of those skills are the kind a Thief might have.